1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

 > Community Structure is an emergent property of an ecosystem
 ####  Factors affecting the distribution of plant and animal species
- - labiotic
+ - abiotic
-	 - atomosphere gases
+	 - atmospheric gases
 	 - wind
 	 - fire
 	 - light